-Our Investment Banking Group is among the leaders in Canada and has been ranked 1st in equity research in Canada for the past 26 years in the Brendan Wood International Survey of Institutional Investors.
-The Group enjoys significant market share in a number of the most important product areas, including equity and debt underwriting (having participated in 68% of North American equity and debt underwriting undertaken for Canadian issuers in fiscal 2006), mergers and acquisitions (with the 3rd highest market share in fiscal 2006 based on number of transactions), securitization (ranked first in Asset-backed Commercial Paper Conduit Outstandings as of September 30, 2006), and equity trading (ranked 3rd in equity block trading by value in fiscal 2006).
+Our investment and corporate banking group, BMO Capital Markets, is among the leaders in Canada and has been ranked 1st in equity research in Canada for the past 27 years in the Brendan Wood International Survey of Institutional Investors.
+The group enjoys significant market share in a number of the most important product areas, including equity and debt underwriting (having participated in 64% of North American equity and debt underwriting undertaken for Canadian issuers in fiscal 2007), mergers and acquisitions (with the 3rd highest market share in fiscal 2007 based on number of transactions), and equity trading (ranked 2nd in equity block trading by value in fiscal 2007).

 The competitive landscape in the United States is significantly more complex, given the overall size and activity level of the market and the presence of regional rather than national competitor groupings for many businesses such as personal and commercial banking and other financial service providers.
-In the Chicago region, where BMO's retail banking operations are concentrated, the market is highly fragmented, with more than 250 banks and the three largest, including ours, Harris, together having 25% to 30% of the personal and small business deposits market, since 1997.
-Harris is the second largest, having approximately 8.0 % of the personal and small business deposits market.
-The Chicago financial services market is one of the most competitive in the United States and competition has intensified in recent years as new competitors have aggressively targeted the region.
+In the Chicago area, where BMO's U.S. personal and commercial banking operations are concentrated, the market is highly fragmented, with more than 250 banks and the three largest, including Harris, together having 25% to 30% of the personal and small business deposits market since 1997.
+Harris is the second largest, having approximately 8% of the personal and small business deposits market.
+The Chicago area financial services market is one of the most competitive in the United States and competition has intensified in recent years as new competitors have aggressively targeted the region.
+Bank of America's recent acquisition of LaSalle Bank will shift the competitive dynamic by further consolidating the market.